Skip to content

 Spatial Filter Pushdown

-Spatial filter pushdown allows the data source to apply spatial predicates (e.g., st_contains, st_intersects) directly at the data source level, reducing the amount of data transferred and processed.
+Spatial filter pushdown allows the data source to apply spatial predicates (e.g., st_intersects) directly at the data source level, reducing the amount of data transferred and processed.

 Temporal Filter Pushdown